fw42/pwrrb/README.md

 ----
 * pwrcall
     * proxy support
-    * pwrcall:// URL parser
 * pwrtls
     * verify all crypto boxes and keys
-    * read own key from file
-    * implement "generate new key and save to file" function
 * pwrtools
     * getopt
     * logger